delloiaconos/poc_shelly_cloud/README.md

 # POC: Shelly Cloud Control API - WebSocket API

-A quick & small POC in Python on how to use the [Shelly Cloud Control API](https://shelly-api-docs.shelly.cloud/cloud-control-api/real-time-events#websocket-api) (and more specifically the WebSocket API) to get data from a Shelly device (tested with a Shelly Plug S).
+A quick & small POC in Python on how to use the [Shelly Cloud Control API](https://shelly-api-docs.shelly.cloud/cloud-control-api/real-time-events#websocket-api) (and more specifically the WebSocket API) to get data from a Shelly device (tested with a Shelly Plug S + Python 3.10).

 The aim is to get realtime data (temperature, power in watts) from the device directly from the Shelly Cloud, like [the official Shelly Home website](https://home.shelly.cloud/#/login), which seems to use the same API to display realtime data.